RandyParedis/IR-1920/README.md

 # juicy-watermelon
 Watermelons are juicy.
 What did you expect?
+They are juicy ;)